You’ve got mail, but you might not be able to get it right away - NewsBreak

 BENNINGTON, Vt. ( NEWS10 ) — You’ve got mail, but because of staffing trouble you may not actually have it for a few days, says Bennington resident Janet Sempier.
 Sempier says before the pandemic she never had a problem.
 Even at the height of it all, she still says she did not have a problem.
 But now?

 “You just don’t expect to get mail anymore.
-You know, mail is several days between deliveries now,” says Sempier.St.
-Clares pension case moves forward after pandemic delay
+You know, mail is several days between deliveries now,” says Sempier.Massachusetts has seen the largest spike in COVID-19 cases across the U.S.

 Sempier says it started with her newspaper delivery, which comes through the postal service.
 And then, other mail began arriving late.
 “When I don’t get mail for a couple of days, I really don’t think that much of it except for getting the daily paper which isn’t daily anymore.
 But when it’s four days, five days, I mean certainly it occurs to you there’s a problem.”